 There’s a lot to do in Cancún, Cozumel, and the Riviera Maya, so this itinerary packs a lot into a little time.
 You’ll hit the beach, go diving and snorkeling, explore Maya ruins, take in a museum, discover out-of-the way places, nosh on local food, go to a nightclub or two, and still be back in time to catch your flight home.
 Ready, set, go!

 Arrive in Cancún.
-If you’re staying in the Zona Hotelera, head straight to the beach after you check in—the beautiful beach will be a welcome sight after hours on a plane.
+If you’re staying in the Zona Hotelera, head straight to the sand after you check in—the beautiful beach will be a welcome sight after hours on a plane.
 If you’re staying downtown, you can either hop on a bus to the beach or stroll around Parque Las Palapas.
 In the evening, head to dinner at one of Cancún’s fabulous open-air eateries.

 Spend this day on either Isla Mujeres or Isla Cozumel, both easy to reach by ferry.
-Divers can plan on enjoying a tank or two, especially at Cozumel.
+Divers can enjoy a tank or two, especially at Cozumel.
 If you prefer snorkeling, trips can be booked at dive shops or on the ferry pier of either island.
 Or just chill out on the beach—Playa Norte in Isla Mujeres is a sure bet, and the windswept eastern side of Cozumel is a great option for beachcombing.
-Either way, definitely think about renting a car or golf cart, which allow you time and flexibility to explore either beyond their central areas.
+Either way, definitely think about renting a car or golf cart, which allow you time and flexibility to explore either island beyond their central areas.

 Back in Cancún, this is your last full day.
 If you’re up for it, book a snorkeling tour or visit the Museo Maya de Cancún, an excellent archaeological museum at the southern end of the Zona Hotelera.
 Otherwise, sit back, relax, and enjoy the pool and beach—it’s been a busy week!